 Where We LiveThe world's five major biomes are represented in this box through a puppet show, books, knowledge cards, activity booklets, games and videos.

-Additional Scout ProgramsAvailable 10am-3pm.
-Minimum 10 scouts or $60 per program.
+Additional Scout ProgramsAvailable 10am-3pm. $80 per 10 scouts. $8 per additional scout.
 Prices subject to change.

 Cub Scouts:Tiger: Earn 1/2 of a "Tiger Track Bead" or complete Achievement 5

 Webelos: Earn Naturalist Badge or the "Forester" Badge